kornia/kornia/CONTRIBUTING.md

 $ make benchmark BENCHMARK_OPTS='--device=cuda -vv'
 ```

-We use the same tests generator suite, so you can setup the device within `--device`, the dtype within
+We use the same tests generator suite, so you can set up the device within `--device`, the dtype within
 `--dtype`, and the optimizer backend within `--optimizer`.

-The optimizer backend supported on the suite, are the torch compile backend on non experimental mode,
+The optimizer backend supported on the suite, is the torch compile backend on non-experimental mode,
  and the `''` or `None` which will do the same as `eager` mode and do anything, and `'jit'` which will
  try to `torch.jit.script` the operation.